GuilhermeRossato/loading-system-app/README.md

 This software is provided 'as is', without any kind of warranty.
 RequireJS might have its own license and their terms may differ from mine.

-If this project saves you some hours of work, well, good for you, we're alike in that aspect.
+I just created it to help me, but if this project saves you some hours of work, well, good for you, we're alike in that aspect.